DanielWittig/Saisonale_Erdwaermespeicher/README.md

 based on and supporting https://heliogaia.de

-Our [calculations](https://github.com/DanielWittig/Saisonale_Erdwaermespeicher/blob/main/notebooks/Kalkulation.md) on using soil based seasonal heat storage for municipalities reveal the potential of achieving about one third of the energy transformation at competitive cost.
+Our [calculations](https://github.com/DanielWittig/Saisonale_Erdwaermespeicher/blob/main/notebooks/Kalkulation.md) on using soil based seasonal heat storage for municipalities reveal the potential of replacing about one third of todays energy consuption in Germany at competitive cost.
 Therefore we encourage a timely pilot project.

 At this stage most of the variable names and descriptions are in German.